Johannesburg: Twenty-first century

 Fans of South Africa national soccer team watching the 2010 FIFA World Cup with vuvuzelas in the township of Soweto, a suburb of Johannesburg.

 The end of apartheid saw the administrative unification of Johannesburg's apartheid-era city proper with surrounding townships and settlements into the City of Johannesburg Metropolitan Municipality.
 However, the spatial legacy of apartheid has proven difficult to overcome and Johannesburg remains among the most unequal cities in the world.

 In 2025, Johannesburg remained the world's fifth most dangerous city by crime rate.
 Attempts to revive Johannesburg's CBD, most notably in the Maboneng District, have failed to halt the rising crime rate and infrastructure deterioration in the inner city.
 Abandoned buildings in the city's Hillbrow district have been increasingly captured by gangs and on 31 August 2023, at least 76 people died when a hijacked building caught fire in Johannesburg.
 In March 2025, South African President Cyril Ramaphosa launched a rescue plan to address the city's "rapidly declining infrastructure".

 Since 1994, Johannesburg has further seen increased incidents of xenophobic violence against migrants from other African countries.
 On 12 May 2008, a series of riots started in the township of Alexandra, in the north-eastern part of Johannesburg, when locals attacked migrants from Mozambique, Malawi and Zimbabwe, killing two people and injuring 40 others.
 These riots sparked the nationwide xenophobic attacks of 2008, which saw 60 more killings and widespread destruction of immigrant properties.
 The 2015 and 2019 Johannesburg riots similarly displayed outbreaks of mass violence against migrants.

 Modern Johannesburg has hosted a number of international summits and sport events.
 The 2010 FIFA World Cup final took place at FNB Stadium, the largest stadium in Africa, while the World Cup closing ceremony on the next day saw the final public appearance of Nelson Mandela.
 In 2015, Johannesburg hosted the African Union Summit, which sparked international outrage as South Africa aided the arrival and escape of Omar al-Bashir despite an international arrest warrant for war crimes by the International Criminal Court.
 In 2018, Johannesburg hosted the 10th BRICS Summit and in 2023 the 15th BRICS summit.
-The 2025 G20 Johannesburg Summit will see heads of state and government convene for the first G20 Presidency of an African country.
+The 2025 G20 Johannesburg Summit saw heads of state and government convene for the first G20 Presidency of an African country.